Eligibility: Bachelor’s Degree Programme in Social Services

 - a Finnish vocational upper secondary qualification or a further or specialist vocational qualification as a competence-based qualification, or a comparable previous education

-- a foreign qualification that provides eligibility for higher education studies in the country in question.
+- a foreign qualification that provides eligibility for comparable higher education studies in the country in question.

 Note that you cannot apply with a university or university of applied sciences degree.
-A previous higher education degree does not prevent you from applying but you also need to state your upper secondary school information on the application form.
+A previous higher education degree does not prevent you from applying but you also need to give information on your secondary education when filling the application form.

 Diak does not use discretionary admission.

-If you wish to visit the admission services, note that you must be ready to submit copies; we do not copy applicant documents.
+If you wish to visit the admission services, note that you must be ready to submit copies.
+We do not take copies from applicants’ documents.

 Certificate copies arriving late will not be accepted.

-If you are applying with a Finnish qualification certificate, you do not need to submit copies of your certificates when applying, as these will only be verified for those admitted as students.
+If you are applying with a Finnish qualification certificate, for instance ylioppilastutkinto or ammatillinen perustutkinto, you do not need to submit copies of your certificates when applying, as these will only be verified for those admitted as students.

 If you are admitted as a student, you will need to submit a copy of your final certificate (or a provisional certificate issued by the educational institute on the graduation) by 8 July 2019 before 3:00pm Finnish time.

-However, if you have taken the Finnish Matriculation Examination (ylioppilastutkinto) prior to year 1990, you need to submit a copy of your matriculation examination certificate to the admission services of your first-choice university of applied sciences by 30 January 2019 before 3:00pm Finnish time.
+However, if you have taken the Finnish Matriculation Examination (ylioppilastutkinto) prior to year 1990, you need to upload a copy of your matriculation examination certificate to your online application form by 30 January 2019 before 3:00pm Finnish time.

 Applicants with other than Finnish qualifications